Particular/docs.particular.net/persistence/nhibernate/index.md

 Sagas: NHibernate stores sagasas a table structure where with SQL Persistence is storing saga state as  a JSON BLOB stored more like a key/value store.
 Each saga type has its own table or table structure for both NHibernate and SQL Persistence.

-Subscriptions: Table schemas are different.
-NHibernate has a single table named `Subscription` where subscriptions are stored where with SQL Persistence each logical publisher endpoint has its own subscription table `*_SubscriptionData` (endpoint name as table prefix).
+*Subscriptions*: NHibernate has a single table named `Subscription` where subscriptions are stored while with SQL Persistence, each logical publisher endpoint has its own subscription table, `<endpoint_name>_SubscriptionData`.

 Timeouts: NHibernate has `TimeoutEntity` table with `Endpoint` column where SQL Persistence has `*_TimeoutData` tables with the endpoint name as the table prefix.